-Did you drive for Uber, Lyft, Amazon Flex, or another rideshare/delivery company in 2017?
+Did you drive for Uber, Lyft, Doordash, Postmates, or another rideshare, delivery, or on demand company in 2018?

 As you’re probably aware, as a rideshare driver, you are a self-employed independent contractor.
 You are not a direct employee of Uber or Lyft.
 As a self-employed contractor, you will deal with different tax impacts than if you were an employee of a company.
 Accurate record keeping is very important.
 It will make it easier to allocate deductible business expenses when it is time to prepare and file your tax return.

 Expense Tracking And Tax Deduction Apps For Uber & Lyft Drivers

 Here are the best available expense tracking options for rideshare drivers:

 Uber Taxes & Lyft Taxes: Self-Employed vs. Employee

 It’s important to understand the differences between a company hiring an individual as a self-employed contractor vs. an employee.